-Philosophy develops the skills of rigorous thinking, analysis of complex ideas, and critical examination and evaluation of evidence and arguments, along with the ability to construct, develop and maintain a clear and coherent argument.
-Above all, students learn to philosophise – to apply a process to a problem.
+Philosophy develops the skills of critical and deep thinking, analysis of complex ideas, and critical examination and evaluation of evidence and arguments.
+Students learn to construct, develop and maintain a clear and coherent argument as well as to relate their own intellectual formation to the world they live in.

 - Learning journey - Lower Sixth